The small Black (Turtle) Bean is popular in Portuguese, Spanish and Latin American (Hispanic) cuisine, and the Cajun, Creole cuisine of Louisiana.

 Simply be patient, scan their faces and await their glowing comments.

-Should their views be positive, feel proud about your creation.
+Should their views be positive, feel proud of your creation.

 Should the comments be negative in some areas, listen very carefully and try to improve on the stated points on your next attempt.